Delhi police chief forms special cell to monitor 2020 riots investigation

 On Wednesday, a Delhi court had observed that the police was trying to “cover its flaws” in the investigation by filing supplementary chargesheets against the accused.

-The court cleared 10 accused of arson charges, saying that the initial complaint against them did not mention “mischief by fire or [an] explosive substance” – something that would suggest a case of arson.
+The court cleared 10 people accused of arson, saying that the initial complaint against them did not mention “mischief by fire or [an] explosive substance” – something that would suggest a case of arson.

-Similarly, on September 9, a Delhi court had cleared a 22-year-old of arson charge as it was not mentioned in the initial complaint, but was added through a supplementary chargesheet.
+Similarly, on September 9, a Delhi court had cleared a 22-year-old man of arson charge as it was not mentioned in the initial complaint, but was added through a supplementary chargesheet.

 The court had urged the police and other investigation agencies to treat cases pertaining to the violence with “utmost sensitivity”.